dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/vpd_surveillance_aggregate_design.md

 ![predictor_formula_11](resources/images/predictor_formula_11.png)

 After this is defined we have what is referred to as the `generator.` The generator is essentially the formula used to define the predictor.
-In this case, using diptheria as our example, we have a logical test stating the following
+In this case, using measles as our example, we have a logical test stating the following

 >If the sum of confirmed measles cases is greater then 3, return a value of 1.
 If this is not the case return a value of 0.

 Note that this sum is being taken from the level in which there is data, which in this example would be our facilities.
+Using the generator alone, we have also not met our second criteria which should examine this over a 30 day period.

 ![predictor_formula_12](resources/images/predictor_formula_12.png)

 The last components of the predictor identifies which period we will be getting data from to use within our generator.
 We have defined  the sequential sample count as 4 and the annual sample count as 0.
-This means that the generator will be obtaining data from the last 4 weeks, including the current week, for the current year in which the threshold is being checked.
+This means that the generator will be obtaining data from the last 4 weeks (since the predictor period is set to weekly), including the current week, for the current year in which the threshold is being checked.
 This is to meet the criteria of our 30 day period as defined in our threshold.

 ![predictor_formula_13](resources/images/predictor_formula_13.png)